laravel/vapor-docs/src/projects/environments.md

 :::warning Environment Variable Limits

 Due to AWS Lambda limitations, your environment variables may only be 4kb in total.
+To accommodate Vapor's own injection of environment variables, users are limited to 2,000 characters of environment variables.
 You should use encrypted environment files in place of or in addition to environment variables if you exceed this limit.
 :::

 ### Reserved Environment Variables